Burnage Academy for Boys: Headmasters

+School overview

 Admissions

 The school draws pupils from various districts of Manchester, including Didsbury, Levenshulme, Longsight, Rusholme, Fallowfield, Withington, Hulme, Ardwick, and Burnage itself.
 The majority of students live in Longsight, Levenshulme, Rusholme and Ardwick wards, which suffer from high levels of poverty, deprivation, and crime.
 As mentioned in its 2010 OFSTED report, over 90% of the school's students are from ethnic minorities, and over 64% are of South Asian heritage with more than 50% of all students speaking English as an additional language.

-OFSTED Inspections

-A full OFSTED school inspection was last carried out in October 2018, in which the school was given 'Outstanding' (Grade 1) status in overall effectiveness.

-The inspected areas included effectiveness of leadership and management ('Outstanding'), quality of teaching, learning and assessment ('Outstanding'), personal development, behaviour and welfare ('Good') and outcomes for pupils ('Outstanding').

-Academic performance
+Academic attainment

 In the school's 2018 OFSTED report, it was noted that pupils make excellent progress and achieve consistently strong results in their GCSE examinations.
 In 2018, Burnage pupils gained 29 grade 9s and a further 46 grade 8s between them.

 In accordance to progress 8 score ('this score shows how much progress pupils at this school made between the end of key stage 2 and the end of key stage 4, compared to pupils across England who got similar results at the end of key stage 2') the school has the highest progress for boys in the north of England (+0.89).

-Academic performance - historical data
+Historical Academic attainment

 In the school's 2002 OFSTED report, it was noted that overall examination grades for students at the school in recent years were well below the national average.
 The school has had consistently improving GCSE results since 2001 (with the exception of 2005 when results dipped, and in 2013 when there was a sharp drop).
 GCSE performance results as published by the Department for Children, Schools and Families (DCSF) since 2001 are as follows:

 Percentage of students achieving 5 or more GCSE A* – C results or equivalent (national average for each year in brackets):